What if District Cooling Had Superpowers?

-A smart urban development that integrates advance information systems and more efficient sources of energy is being consolidated in most of the industrialized countries.
-The main idea is to mitigate pollution, CO2 emissions and make over populated urban clusters a better place to live in the long term.
+A smart urban development that integrates advanced information systems and more efficient sources of energy is being consolidated in most of the industrialized countries.
+The main idea is to mitigate pollution, CO2 emissions, and make overpopulated urban clusters a better place to live in the long term.

 But how to do more with less?

 This increasing challenge applies also to the energy sector in cities.
-Resources are scarce and climate change is being a proved fact.
-Since the year 1880 the average global temperature on Earth has increased by about 0.8° Celsius, and this phenomena is highlighted in the cities where thousands of people, cars, factories have to survive facing new challenges that the old solutions have not be able to resolve.
+Resources are scarce and climate change is being a proven fact.
+Since the year 1880, the average global temperature on Earth has increased by about 0.8° Celsius, and this phenomenon is highlighted in the cities where thousands of people, cars, factories have to survive facing new challenges that the old solutions have not to be able to resolve.

 A new cooling methodology is needed

-But what if we were able to made DC even more efficient?
+But what if we were able to make DC even more efficient?

 Looking for a District Cooling superhero?

-ARANER, as the leading company in refrigeration, has been researching during more than 20 years new alternatives to improve the performance of refrigeration plants for different applications and for the last years we have applied this big knowledge to DC plants.
+ARANER, as the leading company in refrigeration, has been researching for more than 20 years new alternatives to improve the performance of refrigeration plants for different applications, and for the last years, we have applied this big knowledge to DC plants.

 What if we could create District Cooling Plants with superpowers?
-What if we were able to produce cooling for an entire city without consuming water but in a high efficient way?
+What if we were able to produce cooling for an entire city without consuming water but in a highly efficient way?

 What if we were able to create more efficient chillers in terms of electrical consumption reducing CO2 emissions?